Undecidability of the Spectral Gap (full version): Introduction

-There are two different albeit related notions of undecidability, which we will briefly and informally recall in the following: one, which can be called \emph{axiomatic undecidability}, is more related to mathematical logic whereas the other, which might be called \emph{algorithmic undecidability}, feels more at home in theoretical computer science.
-For a rigorous introduction and a more detailed discussion of the notions used below we refer to \cite{Bar77}.

-A decision problem (i.e. a YES/NO assignment to a each member of a set of inputs) is \emph{algorithmically undecidable} if there is no algorithm that terminates and provides the correct answer upon every input.
-The notion of an `algorithm' used here is formally defined in terms of Turing machines, but the Church-Turing thesis suggests that any other reasonable formalisation will do as well.
-A simple but crucial point to note here is that decision problems with only finitely many possible inputs are trivially decidable by case distinction.
-In particular, single-instance problems like "is the spin-1 anti-ferromagnetic Heisenberg model gapped?" are trivially decidable in the algorithmic sense since either the algorithm "PRINT:'YES'" or the algorithm "PRINT:'NO'" will provide the correct assignment.

-This differs from the second notion of axiomatic undecidability, also called \emph{axiomatic independence}.
-Within a formal system, which comprises a set of axioms together with rules defining formal proofs, a statement is undecidable in the axiomatic sense (or, synonymously, independent) if it can neither be proven nor disproven from the axioms.

-There is a simple, but for our purpose important, relation between these two notions of undecidability: if a decision problem is algorithmically undecidable, then for every consistent and recursive formal system in which the problem can be stated, there are infinitely many instances of the problem each of which can neither be proven nor disproven from the axioms.
-The argument is standard \cite{Poonen}, so we only sketch it here informally.
-Suppose for contradiction that all but finitely many instances are axiomatically decidable.
-Since the theorems in our formal system are recursively enumerable, this would imply that there exists an algorithm which runs through all theorems, until either a proof or a disproof is found.
-The exceptions, since there are finitely many, could be dealt with by case distinction.

-In the main part of this paper we prove undecidability of problems concerning the spectral gap, the ground state energy density and other low temperature properties of quantum spin systems in the algorithmic sense.
-Axiomatic independence then follows as a corollary in the way just stated.
+The ideas and techniques for the proof will mainly come from quantum information theory.
+We therefore use notation standard to that field, such as Dirac's notation for linear algebra operations.
+A summary of all the relevant standard notation can be found, for example, in Chapter~2 of the classic book of Nielsen and Chuang \cite{Nielsen+Chuang}.

-\section{Main results}
+\subsection{Main results}

-For each natural number $n$, we define $\varphi=\varphi(n)$ as the rational number whose binary decimal expansion contains the digits of $n$ in reverse order after the decimal.
-We also fix one particular Universal Turing Machine and call it UTM.
+For each natural number $n$, we define $\varphi=\varphi(n)$ to be the rational number whose binary fraction expansion consists of the digits of $n$ in reverse order after the decimal point.
+We also fix throughout a specific Universal Turing Machine, denoted by UTM.